lzhchn0/k8s-operator/best practices for developing stateful kubernetes operators.md

 5. Backup and Recovery

 6. Monitoring and Metrics
+   - Integrate with Kubernetes-native monitoring tools like Prometheus and Grafana.
+   - Use structured logging to make debugging and troubleshooting easier.

-7. Security Considerations
+8. Security Considerations

-8. Testing Strategy
+9. Testing Strategy

-9. Upgrade Management
+10. Upgrade Management